 Staff conveyed an understanding of supporting more vulnerable members of society such as patients living with dementia or adults and children with a learning disability.
+However, not all staff had completed training in how to interact appropriately with people who have a learning disability and people who have autism.

 We saw evidence the dentists justified, graded and reported on the radiographs they took.
-The practice carried out radiography audits 6-monthly following current guidance.
+The practice carried out radiography audits six-monthly.
+However, we noted the number of radiographs audited was not in line with current guidance to validate the audit process.